Welcome to our branch area

 - To provide local opportunities for professional networking through events throughout the year.

-- to provide the focus for two-way exchange of information between CIPD HQ and local members on policies and governance of the Institute through the branch committee and newsletter, website and events throughout the year.
+- To provide the focus for two-way exchange of information between CIPD HQ and local members on policies and governance of the Institute through the branch committee, newsletter, website and events throughout the year.

 Development support centre